tomossmith/MS2-MariosPizza/README.md

      Despite using Bootstrap as part of the site and also using 'vw' units for the sizing, the pizza images were very difficult to make responsive.
 The pizza images are all generated as layers for each item, and when I used Bootstrap to try to keep the images responsive, the layers ended up being scattered accross the site.
      To resolve the issue, I had to create individual media queries for several screen widths in order to make sure the images stack correctly.

+* ## <b>Known Bugs</b>

+     As the layered images for the pizza order form are all loaded upon page loading, these have restricted the performance of the loading of the website.
+Although the site still scores quite high, I intend to find an alternative method in the future to reduce the load times.

+     The layered images were also difficult to maintain responsive design for all widths.
+     I have coded individual media queries to maintain the images, however when sweeping through the page dimensions using the developer tab within Google, the images can sometimes position slightly off centered to the pizza.

 ----